What's on the GMAT®: The Complete Topic List

 - Evaluate — What additional information would be most useful in assessing the argument?

-- Flaw — What is the logical weakness in the argument?
+- Flaw — What's the logical weakness in the argument?

 - Inference — What can be concluded from the information given?